 - Rewrite only the relevant sections of the will; however, doing this will require witnesses.

-Whichever option you choose, it is important to handle this issue as soon as possible following a divorce.
-In most states if you enter a new relationship, your partner will not receive any inheritance unless you leave a will specifying this inheritance.
+Whatever option you choose, it is important to handle this issue immediately following a divorce.
+In most states, if you enter a new relationship, your partner will not receive any inheritance unless you leave a will specifying this inheritance.

 It makes sense that a will you created during a marriage will no longer be applicable following a divorce.
 However, it is easy for couples going through a divorce to forget the importance of changing or rewriting the will.
-With so many life changes taking place, it may not be in the forefront of your mind.
-But, you need to remember it is a very important decision to consider.
+With so many life changes, it may not be at the forefront of your mind.
+But, you must remember it is a critical decision.

 Beneficiaries After Divorce

-It’s true that you can revoke your will at any time before, during or following the divorce, and you do not need to let your beneficiaries know about the change nor will they need to approve any changes you make to the will.
-The best way to revoke your will is to simply execute a new one.
+You can revoke your will at any time before, during, or following the divorce, and you do not need to let your beneficiaries know about the change, nor will they need to approve any changes you make to the will.
+The best way to revoke your will is to execute a new one.

 Remarrying and Wills

-In the case of remarrying a former spouse, any provisions that had previously been made for him or her in your will are automatically reinstated, unless you revoked or amended the will following the divorce.
-In that case, because the state of Georgia allows the disinheritance of a spouse, your spouse will not have any right to the estate, unless you create a new will to include him or her.
+In the case of remarrying a former spouse, any provisions previously made for them in your will are automatically reinstated, unless you revoked or amended the will following the divorce.
+In that case, because the state of Georgia allows the disinheritance of a spouse, your spouse will not have any right to the estate unless you create a new will to include them.

-If you are in the process of a divorce or have recently divorced, now is a good time to consider rewriting or modifying your will to reflect the relationship and life status changes you are making in your life.
-Be sure you are handling this issue in the best way possible by reaching out to an experienced family law attorney who can guide you every step of the way.
+If you are in the process of a divorce or have recently divorced, now is a good time to consider rewriting or modifying your will to reflect the relationship and life status changes you are making.
+Be sure you are handling this issue as best as possible by contacting an experienced family law attorney who can guide you every step of the way.
 Get professional assistance you can trust with the attorneys at our Cumming law office.
 Call (770) 475-2521 for a free consultation regarding a new will after divorce.